shybovycha/shybovycha.github.io/_drafts/2024-01-04-how-unique-are-your-bundles.md

 In terms of duplicates, however, all three failed miserably (in my opinion), with the best result being the bundle produced by bun with 18% duplicates and the rest having almost half the bundle wasted.

+Let's imagine we could de-duplicate some of the above functions:

 <style>
     table {
         display: block;